 This kind of technology will mean that less space is needed to accommodate a larger number of employees; it will help create the conditions within which both individuals and teams can thrive; and it will, ultimately, provide a firm foundation upon which hybrid working can succeed.

-Like anything worth having, Hybrid working comes with its challenges.
-Ultimately, if you’re organization is going to make a real go of it, it’s going to have to gets its culture, its processes, its infrastructure, its HR, and – most relevant to this post – it’s technology right.
+Like anything worth having, hybrid working comes with its challenges.
+Ultimately, if you’re organisation is going to make a real go of it, it’s going to have to gets its culture, its processes, its infrastructure, its HR, and – most relevant to this post – it’s technology right.

-If you’d like to learn more about the ways technology can be used to smooth your transition to hybrid working, we’ll be running an Advanced Workplace Institute (AWI) event on the 16th of February, where we’ll be doing a deep dive on the ways technology can be used to support a hybrid model of working.
+If you’d like to learn more about the ways technology can be used to smooth your transition to hybrid working, we’ll be running an AWA Institute event on 16 February, where we’ll be doing a deep dive on the ways technology can be used to support a hybrid model of working.